Overview

 Day 8: Departure from Leh

-Post breakfast, you will be assisted to board your flight based on your departure schedule.
-Tour ends with wonderful memories!
+After breakfast, you will be assisted to board your flight as per your departure schedule.
+Tour ends with everlasting memories of Ladakh, one of the most sought-after destinations in India for adventure and culture.

 FAQ